concord-consortium/codap-plugin-starter-project/README.md

     npm update
     npm start
     ```
-    The browser should automatically open [localhost:3000](http://localhost:3000).
-Checking for the words "Hello World".
+    The browser should automatically open [localhost:8080](http://localhost:8080) (or 8081 if you are already using 8080).
+Checking for the words "CODAP Starter Plugin".

+    It's ok if you see an error like `handleResponse: CODAP request timed out: [{"action":"update","resource":"interactiveFrame","values":{"name":"Sample Plugin","version":"0.0.1","dimensions":{"width":380,"height":680}}},{"action":"get","resource":"interactiveFrame"}]`.
+This just means that the plugin is running outside of Codap, so is not receiving responses to API requests, which is expected.

     Also verify that the test suite still passes:
     ```
     npm run test